ekfriis/resume/resume.md

     -   Developed new technical method to handle statistical uncertainties on spectral shapes
     -   Mentored seven graduate students
-    -   Lead editor and analyst on three CMS public analyses [THIS IS A "TITLE" OR A NOUN AS OPPOSED TO THE OTHER BULLETS WHICH ARE VERBS]
+    -   Lead analyst and paper editor on three CMS public analyses
     -   Developed an analysis software framework used to analyze petabytes of LHC data on the Open Science Grid
     -   Developed new high-speed electron and tau identification algorithms for implementation on FPGAs
-    -   Liaison between electrical engineers and physicists during commission of new electronics [PARALLEL PROBLEM?
-MAYBE TRY LIAISED INSTEAD.]
+    -   Liaised between electrical engineers and physicists during commissioning of new electronics

 *   **University of California, Davis** (based in Davis and CERN)

     Graduate Student Researcher, 2006 - 2011

-    -   Designed novel likelihood-based algorithm for modeling the invisible energy in tau lepton decays, improving analysis sensitivity by 50\% [IS THAT A FORMATTING THING, THE BACKSLASH AFTER 50?]
+    -   Designed novel likelihood-based algorithm for modeling the invisible energy in tau lepton decays, improving analysis sensitivity by 50%
-    -   Created neural-network based algorithm which improved identification of
-        $\tau$ leptons by a factor of ten
+    -   Created neural-network based algorithm which improved identification of tau leptons by a factor of ten
-    -   Software maintainer for Tau POG ["MAINTAINED SOFTWARE" NOT "SOFTWARE MAINTAINER"]
+    -   Lead development of software for Tau POG
     -   Built software to characterize a detector with over 60 million channels and store time-dependent calibration results in a database

 Skills
 ------

-*   Strong Python/C++, especially for data analysis
+*   Strong Python and C++, especially for data analysis

 *   Expert in statistics, multivariate analysis, and ROOT/RooStats (physics data analysis and statistics frameworks)